 Forced induction is not permitted unless either fitted in production or homologated in F.I.A.
 Appendix 'J' Group One before 1st January 1983.

-Cars using forced induction will be subject to an equivalency factor of 1.4:1.
+Cars using forced induction will be subject to an equivalency factor of 1.5:1 if using a 2 valve per cylinder engine and 1.7:1 if using a multi valve engine.

 It is not permitted to have any method of adjusting the boost pressure setting manually from within the driver compartment.